 A BioBlitz is a learning activity that can engage all learners in close observation of the environment and generate deeper appreciation for natural systems.
-It also contributes to the advancement of science.
-This is called “citizen science” or “crowdsourcing,” and it uses the participation of large numbers of people to increase our ability to observe and understand the planet.
+It also contributes to the advancement of science through the creation of geo-referenced observations of biodiversity.
+This is called “community science” or “crowdsourcing,” and it uses the participation of large numbers of people to increase our ability to observe and understand the planet.

 In California, there has been tremendous enthusiasm for expanding participation in BioBlitzes.
 This effort includes a tremendous group of partners, many of whom are joined together in the California Outdoor Engagement Coalition.

 A group of California-based National Geographic Explorers and Educators took the concept one step further and created EcoBlitz.
 Events were held in both Spring and Fall of 2019.
 “EcoBlitz is an interdisciplinary environmental education & community science program created by a team of California based National Geographic Explorers and National Geographic Certified Educators.
 The spirit of interdisciplinary collaboration encourages students to explore plant and animal biodiversity like a biologist, and trash and plastics like an anthropologist.
 Students learn about their communities through lenses of global education, geographic education, and environmental education.
 Students develop the attitudes, skills, and knowledge of real National Geographic Explorers while working with other classes throughout California to create more socially just and sustainable local and global communities. ” Go to the EcoBlitz site for more information.